collocations.org

 hold in, pull in, suck in

-He sucked in his stomach as he walked past the girls.
+He sucked in his stomach as he walked along the beach.

 ‘Call a doctor!’ he said, clutching his stomach.